burunkus/student-information-system/README.md

 # student-information-system
 This system let's users create, update, delete and view profiles.
-User profile are stored in NoSQL database - MongoDB
+User profiles are stored in NoSQL database - MongoDB